 Pattern Recognition and Expectation

 Music cognition research shows that listeners derive pleasure from balancing expectation and surprise.
-Canonical works often exploit this balance with precision.
-Consider this: their forms guide attention, and their details reward repeated listening.
+Now, canonical works often exploit this balance with precision.
+Worth adding: their forms guide attention, and their details reward repeated listening.
 This does not mean the canon is biologically inevitable, but it does suggest why certain works endure: they align with how human brains process sound over time.

 Memory and Transmission

 The canon functions as cultural memory.
-That said, just as oral traditions preserve stories, the canon preserves musical ideas across generations.
-Notation, recording, and digital media have strengthened this transmission, allowing works to survive wars, migrations, and stylistic revolutions Practical, not theoretical..
+On top of that, just as oral traditions preserve stories, the canon preserves musical ideas across generations.
+Notation, recording, and digital media have strengthened this transmission, allowing works to survive wars, migrations, and stylistic revolutions That's the part that actually makes a difference..

 Common Misconceptions